openshift/rosa-govcloud-quickstart/README.md

 # ROSA GovCloud Quickstart

-This Terraform module is a quickstart for provisioning an existing VPC to install a ROSA cluster in AWS GovCloud for demonstration purposes.
+This Terraform module is a quickstart for provisioning a VPC to house a ROSA cluster in AWS GovCloud for demonstration purposes.
 It will also create a jumphost for access into the cluster once it comes up.

 See [examples](./examples) and [https://docs.openshift.com/container-platform/4.11/installing/installing_aws/installing-aws-vpc.html](https://docs.openshift.com/container-platform/4.11/installing/installing_aws/installing-aws-vpc.html) for full requirements.